Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 We get involved before the deal

 Pre-transaction planning is where the most significant tax savings and structural decisions happen.
 Most advisors don't get the call until after.
-We make the case for starting earlier — and we show up when it matters most.
+We make the case for starting earlier.
+We show up when it matters most.
+Learn more about pre-transaction planning.

 02